Contact Us for a Free Consultation (213) 542-0979

 • especially if the deadly weapon was a gun,

-• certainly is somebody was seriously injured.
+• indeed, somebody was seriously injured.

 But these assault with a deadly weapon cases have more than meets the eye a lot of the time.